dhellmann/pymotw-3/source/contextlib/index.rst

    :caption:
    :start-after: #end_pymotw_header

-The examples using these classes is based around ``variable_stack()``, which uses the context managers passed to construct an ``ExitStack``, building up the overall context one by one.
+The examples using these classes are based around ``variable_stack()``, which uses the context managers passed to construct an ``ExitStack``, building up the overall context one by one.
 The examples below pass different context managers to explore the error handling behavior.
 First, the normal case of no exceptions.

 .. literalinclude:: contextlib_exitstack_enter_context_errors.py
-   :lines: 19-23
+   :lines: 20-24

 Then, an example of handling exceptions within the context managers at the end of the stack, in which all of the open contexts are closed as the stack is unwound.

 .. literalinclude:: contextlib_exitstack_enter_context_errors.py
-   :lines: 25-30
+   :lines: 26-31

 Next, an example of handling exceptions within the context managers in the middle of the stack, in which the error does not occur until some contexts are already closed, so those contexts do not see the error.

 .. literalinclude:: contextlib_exitstack_enter_context_errors.py
-   :lines: 32-38
+   :lines: 33-39

 Finally, an example of the exception remaining unhandled and propagating up to the calling code.

 .. literalinclude:: contextlib_exitstack_enter_context_errors.py
-   :lines: 40-
+   :lines: 41-

 If any context manager in the stack receives an exception and returns a ``True`` value, it prevents that exception from propagating up to